Taka and Toshi: Sketch comedy

 Toshi: You're not an American!

 Taka: Sushi and tempura! (with an American accent).

 Toshi: You're not an American!

+Manzai

+Taka and Toshi also perform manzai stand-up comedy, implementing similar routines and gags into their stand-up material, often resembling their sketch material and gags.
+In 2004, they reached the final of the M-1 Grand Prix and finished in 4th place.

 Biography

 The comedians first met in 1990 at Nishioka-kita Junior High in Sapporo when they were both in the 8th grade.
 In 1994, they passed an audition held by Yoshimoto Kogyo.
 Initially working in Sapporo, the two moved to Tokyo in 2002 to work nationwide.